Bob and Ray: Television

 In 1971, Bob and Ray lent their voices to the children's television program The Electric Company in a pair of short animated films; in one, explaining opposites, Ray was the "writer of words", first for elevators, then doors, finally faucets.
 The other, illustrating words ending in -at, had Ray as "Lorenzo the Magnificent" who can read minds and who tries to read a word in Bob's mind, that he thinks is an -at word such as "hat", "bat", "rat", "cat", "mat", etc. (Bob's word is actually "Columbus".)

 In 1973, Bob and Ray created an historic television program that was broadcast on two channels: one half of the studio was broadcast on the New York PBS affiliate WNET, and the other half of the studio was broadcast on independent station WNEW.
 Four sketches were performed, including a tug of war that served as an allegory about nuclear war.
 The two parts of the program are available for viewing at the Museum of Television & Radio.

 In 1979, they returned to national TV for a one-shot NBC special with members of the original Saturday Night Live cast, Bob & Ray, Jane & Laraine & Gilda.
 It included a skit (not written by Elliott and Goulding) in which the team sat in chairs, in business suits, facing the audience, nearly motionless, and sang a duet of Rod Stewart's major hit "Da Ya Think I'm Sexy?"
 Elliott and Goulding, reviewing the script beforehand, didn't like the idea at all and tried to refuse it, but their deadpan rendition of the song became the hour's highlight.
 Near the beginning of the program, they announced a contest which would take suggestions for the "new capital of Pennsylvania", not specifically mentioning the very recent Three Mile Island nuclear accident that had taken place near Harrisburg.

-In 1980, they taped a one-hour pilot for CBS late night with the cast of SCTV titled From Cleveland, a sketch show staged on location in Cleveland.
+In 1980, they were part of the cast of From Cleveland, a one-hour pilot for CBS late night which was largely the work of several cast members from SCTV.
+The show featured sketches with SCTV's Dave Thomas, Andrea Martin, Joe Flaherty, Eugene Levy and Catherine O'Hara, interspersed with footage of Bob and Ray hosting a radio show in a separate broadcast studio—Bob and Ray never actually appear on-screen with or interact with the other cast members.
 The show became a cult favorite with numerous showings at the Museum of Television & Radio.

 This was followed by a series of specials for PBS in the early 1980s.
 In 1982, Ray Goulding told the New York Times, "It just keeps happening to us.
 I suppose each new generation notices that we are there."

 Bob and Ray also appeared on The Ed Sullivan Show several times in the late 1950s and early '60s; guested on the Johnny Carson and David Letterman shows throughout the 1970s and '80s; provided voices for the animated 1981 special B.C.: A Special Christmas, and made guest appearances on episodes of The David Steinberg Show, Happy Days, and Trapper John, M.D..